Intelligence and personality: Neuroticism

 Neuroticism has a meaningful negative correlation with intelligence.
 The main large meta-analyses have obtained correlations around r = −.09.
 Debate exists about the extent to which the correlation reflects a substantive relationship or issues with measurement.
 Researchers have noted that neuroticism is correlated with test anxiety, which refers to the psychological distress experienced by individuals prior to, or during, an evaluative situation.
 As such, some researchers have argued that neuroticism leads to test anxiety and under performance on cognitive tests.
-However, others researchers have argued that test anxiety is mostly incidental and caused by neuroticism, contextual pressures, and lower cognitive ability.
+However, other researchers have argued that test anxiety is mostly incidental and caused by neuroticism, contextual pressures, and lower cognitive ability.

 According to the results of a longitudinal study conducted by Gow et al., (2005), neuroticism influences an age-related decline in intelligence and there is a small negative correlation between neuroticism and a change in the level of IQ (r = −.18).
 Although it is still debatable if neuroticism reduces general intelligence, this study provided some valuable evidence and a direction for research.

 In addition, some interaction between intelligence and neuroticism has been found.
 Individuals with a high level of neuroticism demonstrated a poor performance, health, and adjustment only if they had a low level of intelligence.
 Therefore, intelligence may act as a buffer against the negative effects of neuroticism in individuals.